 One of the most promising of these advances is stem cell treatment, which leverages non-controversial adult stem cells types.
 Most often, a type of stem cell called a mesenchymal stem cell (MSC) is used.
 These cells can be derived from a wide range of tissues, such as fat or bone marrow, for example.
 Sometimes, stem cells can also be collected during during live births.
 Rich sources of these postpartum cells include the umbilical cord blood, umbilical cord tissue, amniotic fluid, and placental blood and tissue.

 Because of research advances with non-controversial adult stem cell types, scientists are achieving substantial progress with these therapeutic approaches.

 To better understand the process of stem cell injection, it is essential we discuss the source of these cells.
 There are several in the human body.

 They can either collect the fluid during cesarean sections or harvest it from donated placentas.
-These collection techniques do not raise the same ethical and moral concerns as other approaches, such as embryonic stem cells (ESCs).
+These collection techniques do not raise the same ethical and moral concerns as embryonic stem cells (ESCs).

-Human umbilical cord tissue is another excellent source for stem cell therapy.
+Human umbilical cord tissue is another excellent source of cells for use in stem cell therapy.
 It is rich in mesenchymal stem cells (MSCs).
 These cells work particularly well to reduce inflammation.
-They also help to modify the immune system.
+They can also help to modify the immune system.
 This is especially important for people with rheumatoid arthritis (RA), which is an autoimmune condition.
 The body attacks itself, damaging the organs.
 Preventing this occurrence in the first place is one of the best treatments.
 The same goes for other autoimmune conditions.

 Prior to the stem cell injection, the laboratory cleans and neutralizes the collected stem cells to prevent rejection by the body.
 Stem cell therapy physicians can then inject them into the affected area, which helps the body begin to rebuild itself.
 Over time, stem cells can reverse acute and chronic effects, even on much older adults.